Yenagoa: Climate

-Yenagoa experiences unpleasant weather all year round, with the wet season being warm and cloudy and the dry season being hot and generally cloudy.
+Yenagoa experiences unpleasant weather all year round, with the wet season being warm and cloudy and the dry season being hot and mostly cloudy.
 The average annual temperature fluctuates between 71 °F and 87 °F, rarely falling below 63 °F or rising over 90 °F.

 It is situated in an area of swamps and mangrove tropical rainforest.

 Average temperature

 Yenagoa's seasonal temperature variations are so negligible that talking about hot and cold seasons doesn't really imply much.

 Clouds

 The average proportion of the sky that is covered by clouds in Yenagoa varies significantly seasonally throughout the year.

 Yenagoa's clearer season starts about November 17 and lasts for 2.8 months, coming to a finish around February 11.

 In Yenagoa, December is the clearest month of the year, with the sky remaining clear, mostly clear, or partly cloudy 41% of the time on average.

 Beginning at February 11 and lasting for 9.2 months, the cloudier period of the year ends around November 17.

 In Yenagoa, April is the month with the most clouds, with the sky being cloudy or mostly cloudy 87% of the time on average.